 Laptop Security and Data Protection

-Over 500,000 laptops are reported stolen each year, and thousands more are misplaced or left in hotel rooms, restaurants, airports, cabs or coffee shops.
+Over 2 million laptops are reported stolen each year in the U.S., and thousands more are misplaced or left in hotel rooms, restaurants, airports, cabs or coffee shops.
 The hardware losses are estimated at over $2 billion, and the associated data losses are estimated at over $7 billion.

 Most criminals target laptops to make a quick profit by selling the hardware on the black market, but around 5-10% (and growing steadily each year) of laptops are targeted by criminals intent on selling the data.

-Research from the Ponemon Institute found the cost of a breach in laptop data to be about $214 per lost customer record.
-When multiplied by the hundreds or thousands of records contained on the laptop, the total cost of a breach can easily reach hundreds of thousands of dollars.
+Research from the Ponemon Institute found the cost of a breach in laptop data to be about $165 per lost customer record.
+When multiplied by the number of records contained on the laptop, the total cost of a breach can easily reach hundreds of thousands or even millions of dollars.

 Additionally, organizations involved in the loss of sensitive customer or employee information face potential violation of more than 20 state and federal privacy-disclosure laws and possible criminal penalties, not to mention the potential damage to the organization’s reputation.